Katherine Ryan: Early life

 Ryan's father, Finbar, is a draughtsman and owner of an engineering company who originally emigrated from Ireland to Canada.
 Her mother, Julie McCarthy, owns an IT consulting company.
 Ryan and her two younger sisters were born and raised in Sarnia, Ontario.
+She also holds Canadian and Irish citizenship.

 Ryan's parents separated when she was a teenager.
-When she was 18, she chose to study city planning at Ryerson University (now Toronto Metropolitan University) in Toronto.
-While attending university, she worked at restaurant chain Hooters, and she then began training other waitresses.
-In her spare time she performed at open mic nights for her own entertainment, and by graduation she had developed a basic comedy routine.
+When she was eighteen, she chose to study city planning at Ryerson University (now Toronto Metropolitan University) in Toronto.
+While at university, she worked at restaurant chain Hooters, and she then began training other waitresses.
+In her spare time, she performed at open mic nights for her own entertainment, and by graduation she had developed a basic stand-up comedy routine.
 She was one of the many dancers in MuchMusic's Electric Circus program.

-After graduation, Ryan continued working for Hooters as a corporate trainer, travelling around Canada to train other waitresses, and helping to open the then-only UK branch in Nottingham.
-Her partner at the time, Wade McElwain, wanted to explore London, so she agreed to do so for an initial month from summer 2007, moving there permanently from January 2008.
+After graduation, Ryan continued working for Hooters as a corporate trainer, travelling around Canada to train other waitresses, and helping to open the inaugural UK branch in Nottingham.
+Her partner at the time, Wade McElwain, wanted to explore London, so she agreed to do so for an initial month in the summer of 2007, moving there permanently from January 2008.